GLAMS-professional-skills/website/content/announcements/workshop-1.md

 Expect a short **intro talk** (30mins?) to set the scene, with hopefully a little nugget of something for **everyone**.
 Then hang around to **try** some of the things **mentioned in talk** (take your pick).
 There's easy explanatory examples, but also hard exercises.
 It's an opportunity to chat, ask instructor, ask chatgpt/copilot, and get a feel for what is out there.
 No need to learn everything in one go.

+If you're feeling nosy, take a sneak peek at the [exercise prompts](https://github.com/GLAMS-professional-skills/workshop1-terminals-and-shells) for the session.